 Using the AirSwap technology including in the "tokenizing" will allow the emergence of a compliant secondary market.
 In other words, it will facilitate a peer-to-peer market for local assets online via blockchain.

 The listing broker on the deal Ryan Serhant -- who is also the bestselling author of Sell It Like Serhant and star of Bravo’s Million Dollar Listing New York -- told Forbes that tokenizing will be beneficial and a better alternative to both developers and investors alike.
 Although the New York market is strong, it can take some time to sell the property for the right price in a new construction building according to him.
 He said the method of using blockchain to tokenize and sell property can remove "unruly pressure of traditional bank financing" and this is better for all stakeholders.

 He says tokenization is "paving the way for a new forefront in real estate development.”

 The partners are hoping that the use of blockchain will not only allow smaller-scale investors to dip into real estate investments but also the use of blockchain will help digitize the market and create a more transparent process.

 CEO of Propellr Todd Lippiatt told Forbes that traditional securities structures and issuance frameworks have not evolved in a long time and blockchain can solve the "information asymmetry" that hinders the market potential for liquidity.
 He added that with "proper discipline and respect" the "future is bright" for tokenized securities.

-However, while the number of platforms that allow for tokenization of real estate property are many, they are yet to see breakthrough in the market in terms of amount of investments and tokenizations mostly because they are young in the sector (most having finished their ICOs this or last year and in the initial stages), although there obviously are other concerns.
+However, while the number of platforms that allow for tokenization of real estate property is many, they are yet to see breakthrough in the market in terms of amount of investments and tokenizations mostly because they are young in the sector (most having finished their ICOs this or last year and in the initial stages), although there obviously are other concerns.
 Not only does tokenization allow for ownership, but also is being explored in property renting for P2P rentals, as well as holiday stays or accommodation.